jhead/dog-vision/README.md

 It runs fully client-side in your browser, nothing gets uploaded to a server.

+App was prototyped in Firebase Studio, exported to GitHub, and enhanced with the GitHub coding agent.

 (the rest of this was written by AI)

 ## About